revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ---

-2.What are the steps need to do writing data into a file?
+2.What are the steps needed to write data into a file?

 <details><summary><b>Show Answer</b></summary>